diem-ai/datascience-projects/sentiment_mining/readme.md

 - I'm also interested in not only whether people are talking with a positive, neutral, or negative feedbacks about the product, but also which particular aspects or features of the product people talk about.
 ## 2. Data Exploration
 ### Data Structure
+- Dataset has 183531 datapoints and 3 columns: name, review and rating
+- Feature description:
+    - name: product name
+    - review: feeback of customers who bought the products
+    - rating: value is from 1 to 5 that shows how customers rate the product's quality
 ### Data Distribution
 ### Preprocessing Data
 - The reviews contains many unexpected characters such as puntuation, numeric or meaningless words.